fullscreen-triangle/combine-harvester/README.md

 -   Creating custom fine-tuned models for specific interdisciplinary applications

 Each approach has significant limitations.
 General models lack depth, manual integration is time-consuming and requires human expertise, and custom models are expensive to develop and maintain.

 ## Existing Approaches and Their Limitations

 Several approaches have emerged to address the challenge of combining domain expertise in LLMs:

 **Prompt Engineering**: Techniques such as chain-of-thought [@Wei2022] and few-shot learning [@Brown2020] can enhance domain performance, but these approaches are limited by context windows and don't fundamentally address the expertise gap.

-**Retrieval-Augmented Generation (RAG)**: RAG systems [@Lewis2020] augment LLMs with external knowledge bases, but traditional implementations typically use a single retrieval system, limiting their ability to effectively integrate multiple domains.
+**Retrieval-Augmented Generation (RAG)**: RAG systems [@Lewis2020] augment LLMs with external knowledge bases, but traditional implementations typically use a single retrieval system, limiting their utility. ability to effectively integrate multiple domains.

 **Model Merging**: Techniques like TIES-Merging [@Yadav2023] allow the